 There are many natural options for preventing fleas on your cat or dog, but if you’re in one of the hot zones for fleas, you may find that natural methods are just not enough to truly take care of the problem.

-Fortunately, if you’re not opposed to the use of chemicals, there are a lot of flea prevention options for your pet.
+Fortunately, there are a lot of flea prevention options for your pet.

 The best flea collar

 One of my favorite products for pets with flea problems/allergies is the Seresto Collar.
 Unlike cheap flea collars which only work within a few centimeters of the collar, the Seresto collar will actually kill fleas over your pets entire body.